RodrigoEnable/nextjs-initial-setup/README.md

 # NextJS initial setup
-Initial configuration of Next JS with typescript, tailwind, MongoDB, Eslint and Prettier.
+Initial configuration of Next JS with Typescript, Tailwind, MongoDB, Eslint and Prettier.